Do you ever wonder if you’re using the most time efficient workflow?

 Using Iridient Developer With Lightroom

 There are really only two good ways to use Iridient with Lightroom.
-One is to set it up as an external editor (or plugin), the other is to send files to Iridient Developer manually.
+One is to set it up as an external editor (or plugin), and the other is to send files to the Iridient Developer manually.
 Both are good to know, and I personally use the two interchangeably.

 I’ll cover later how to get files back into Lightroom.
 There are a few ways of doing this, but really only one that you need to know.